davevanveen/davevanveen.github.io/_pages/about.md

 My goal is to equip myself with the skills to steer emerging technology's societal impact in a more positive direction.

 To that end, I am pursuing a PhD in Stanford University's Electrical Engineering (EE) Dept.
-My research is focused on developing machine learning algorithms for computational imaging problems such as compressed sensing and MRI reconstruction.
+My research is focused on developing machine learning algorithms for computational imaging problems, from computer vision applications to physics-based modalities such as MRI, cryo-EM, and fluoroscopy.
+I'm grateful to be advised by <a href="https://web.stanford.edu/~pauly/">John Pauly</a>, <a href="https://profiles.stanford.edu/akshay-chaudhari">Akshay Chaudhari</a>, and <a href="https://stanford.edu/~gordonwz/">Gordon Wetzstein</a>.

-[//]: # include update here
+[//]: # such as compressed sensing and MRI reconstruction.

 [//]: # [once i have a few blog posts] mention personal growth / outdoor adventure, point to blog